waxxio/waxx/README.md

 ### File Structure
 Waxx places each module in it's own directory.
 This includes the Object, Runner, Views, Layouts, and Tests.
 I normally place my app-specific javascript and css in this same folder as well.
 In this way, all of the functionality and features of a specific App or Module are fully self-contained.
 However, you can optionally put your files anywhere and require them in your code.
 So if you like all the objects to be in one folder you can do that.
-If you work with a large team where Ruby and Javascript people do not overlap, then maybe that will work for you.
+If you work with a large team where backend and frontend people do not overlap, then maybe that will work for you.

 This is a normal structure: